sambit-giri/ClusterLens/README.md

 # ClusterLens

-A library to tools to model Galaxy Clustering (GC) and Weak Lensing (WL)..
+A library to tools to model Galaxy Clustering (GC) and Weak Lensing (WL).
 More documentation can be found at its [readthedocs](https://ClusterLens.readthedocs.io/) page.

 ## Package details